New Zealand national rugby union team: Player records

 The record for most test points for not only New Zealand, but any nation, is held by Dan Carter with 1,598 from 112 tests.
 He surpassed Andrew Mehrtens' All Black record total of 967 points from 70 tests in the All Blacks' win over England on 21 November 2009.
 On 27 November 2010 Dan Carter scored a penalty against Wales to pass Jonny Wilkinson's previous world record of 1,178 points.
 Carter also holds the record for points against Australia with 366.

-The All Blacks' record test try scorer is Doug Howlett with 49 tries, who overtook Christian Cullen's 46 during the 2007 World Cup.
+The All Blacks' leading test try scorer is Will Jordan, who overtook previous record holder Doug Howlett in 2026.
 The world record for tries in a calendar year is held by Joe Rokocoko, with 17 tries in 2003; he also became the first All Black to score ten tries in his first five tests, as well as the first All Black to score at least two tries in each of four consecutive tests.
 In test matches, the most capped All Black is Sam Whitelock with 153 caps.
 The record for most tests as captain is held by Richie McCaw with 110.
 The youngest All Black in a test match was Jonah Lomu, capped at age 19 years, 45 days, whilst the oldest test player was Ned Hughes at 40 years, 123 days.
 (Note: The next oldest test player was Frank Bunce, aged 35 years, 305 days; over four years younger than Hughes.)